GameCube: Release

 The GameCube was launched in Japan on September 14, 2001.
 Approximately 500,000 units were shipped in time to retailers.
 The console was scheduled to launch two months later in North America on November 5, 2001, but the date was pushed back in an effort to increase the number of available units.
 The console eventually launched in North America on November 18, 2001, with over 700,000 units shipped to the region.
 Other regions followed suit the following year beginning with Europe in the second quarter of 2002.

 On April 22, 2002, veteran third-party Nintendo console developer Factor 5 announced its 3D audio software development kit titled MusyX.
 In collaboration with Dolby Laboratories, MusyX provides motion-based surround sound encoded as Dolby Pro Logic II.

-The Triforce arcade board is a joint development between Nintendo, Namco, and Sega, based on the GameCube's design.
-Its games include Mario Kart Arcade GP and F-Zero AX.